The 5 Best Bungee Jumps in the World

 River Nevis, New Zealand (134m/440 feet)

 If you’re on the backpacking trail in New Zealand, a bungee jump over the roaring River Nevis is not to be missed.
 From a teetering cable car, high over the Nevis River, you enter the jump pod and soak in the rugged scenery.
-This is the highest bungee jump spot in all of New Zealand, so all New Zealand Holidays should try to factor this beauty in.
+This is the highest bungee jump spot in all of New Zealand.
 The freefall lasts for almost 9 seconds and will allow those who jump to see the full extent of this area’s beauty.